 1. Bavarian Forest National Park

-Some of the highlights of the Bavarian Forest National Park include the Arber Mountain, the Bavarian Forest Nature Museum, and the Baumwipfelpfad, a popular tree-top walkway.
+Some Bavarian Forest National Park highlights include the Arber Mountain, the Bavarian Forest Nature Museum, and the Baumwipfelpfad, a popular tree-top walkway.
 The park is also home to many rare species of plants and animals, including the Eurasian lynx, the red kite, and the black stork.

 2. Berchtesgaden National Park